deegsca-org/bqm2/README.md

 This var is not used much.

+- is_script

+The is_script variable is only applicable for .querytemplate.vars files.

+The result of the setting the is_script var affects the generated QueryJobConfig object which is passed to BigQuery for job execution.

+In short, a destination table will NOT be set when the is_script variable is set.
+As such, it is vitally important that your script manage the creation of a table or view itself.

+Doing so ensures that after
+successful execution, your .querytemplate template aka script will not be repeatedly executed.

+Not doing so ensures that you script will be retried up to the maxRetries setting of the bqm2.py program execution.

+bqm2 checks for the existence of
+{dataset}.{table} before executing the querytemplate again.

+For more information about scripting in bigquery, checkout out this reference - https://cloud.google.com/bigquery/docs/multi-statement-queries

 ### special date based variables

 bqm2 allows a short hand for specifying relative to NOW date ranges.
 The specially interpreted variables are